Mighty683/arrow-express/README.md

 #### Controller Methods

-- `prefix` - register controller prefix which will be used by all routes
+- `prefix(prefix)` - register controller prefix which will be used by all routes
-- `registerRoute` - register route in controller
+- `registerRoute(route)` - register route in controller
+- `registerRoutes(...routes)` - register multiple routes in controller
+- `registerController(controller)` - register sub controller in controller
+- `registerControllers(...controllers)` - register multiple sub controllers in controller

 ### Route